hallonfras/haskell-bot/Diaries/DavidDiary.md

 27/2
 ---
-Solved the issue (with the help of Alex) which turned out to be me not having poetry implemented as an array in the converter function.
+Solved the issue which turned out to be me not having poetry implemented as an array in the converter function.

 The poetry function was now fully working.